Badredapple/TEE/README.md

 ##4.ARM TrustZone
 This is info about Trustonic
 coming soon.....

-## (I hope I can write somethings about java TEE API and more things,Just wait I come back this repo a year later :) )
+(I hope I can write somethings about java TEE API and more things,Just wait I come back this repo a year later :) )
+                                                                   -----edit on April 21 2016 This is version..0x00